mgattozzi/mgattozzi/posts/executable-wasm.md

 # Making wasm Executable On Linux
 Published March th, 2018

-It started with a tweet.
+It started with a tweet:

 <a href="https://twitter.com/mgattozzi/status/974765243988574209">
   <img class="center-block img-responsive"